-Schuberth are a great manufacturer when it comes to quiet motorcycle helmets, they also list decibel figures on their website, which is pretty cool.
+Schuberth are a great manufacturer when it comes to the most quiet motorcycle helmets, they also list decibel figures on their website, which is pretty cool.
 This is something most manufacturers don’t do.
 Schuberth also implement integrated wind tunnels on most of their helmets, which help channel the wind past the helmet – which makes it extremely quiet, and could prevent you suffering hearing loss.

 Another great manufacturer for quiet helmets is Shoei, they are also one of the best helmet manufacturers in terms of protection.
 They may be slightly pricier than other competitors, but you really do pay for the quality.
 Shoei simulate real world riding conditions within their own wind tunnels, and move the helmet from side to side and up and down in the wind tunnel, this helps ensure that the helmets they produce aren’t just aerodynamic from one side, but are aerodynamic regardless of which way the helmet is facing.

 How to Choose the Right Size to Fit the Shape of your Head

 When buying online, you don’t want to have to send it back.
 This can be a hassle, and means more waiting before you can ride your motorcycle!
 Here’s our little guide on how to choose the right size.
 There are three main shapes of motorcycle helmets, and these are: Long Oval, Intermediate Oval, and Round Oval.

 - Long Oval: Long Oval shaped helmets are designed for heads which are longer from the forehead to the back of the skull, then side to side.

 - Intermediate Oval: Intermediate Oval helmets are designed for heads which have a slighter longer measurement from the forehead to the back of the skull, then from side to side.

 - Round Oval: Round Oval helmets are designed for heads which have the same measurement from the forehead to the back of the skull, and side to side.